DimitrijevicMarija/DeepSleepWearOS-Public/README.md

 Using Health Services in order to collect data about sleep.
 Afterward, sleep data is sent to the paired mobile device. <br>
 Users can navigate through a simple list of the last few sleep states (by scrolling to the left or right).
 For each sleep, there is information about duration, start, and end.
-The most recent sleep is represented with the largest font, while as we go further the font gradually becomes smaller.
+The most recent sleep is represented with the largest font.
+As we go further the font gradually becomes smaller.

 <br>